Mica Levi: Music career

-The Shapes / Good Sad Happy Bad
+Micachu and the Shapes/Good Sad Happy Bad

-Levi formed a band called Micachu and the Shapes, which included Raisa Khan on keyboards and Marc Pell on drums.
-They signed to Accidental Records.
+After dropping out of university, Micachu and the Shapes signed to Matthew Herbert and Accidental Records.
 With the Shapes, Levi's focus was experimental pop music.
 Most of the music prominently featured an acoustic half-guitar with various non-standard tunings, extensive distortion, and use of noise and found-object elements, as well as occasionally unusual time signatures.
 Despite these experimental leanings, the artist categorizes their output with the Shapes as "pop music."

-Their debut album, Jewellery, produced with electronic musician Matthew Herbert, was recorded around Levi's composition studies at Guildhall School.
+Their debut album, Jewellery was recorded around Levi's composition studies at Guildhall School.
 In the wake of growing buzz, Micachu and the Shapes were signed to Rough Trade, which released Jewellery on 9 March 2009 to critical praise.
 The band performed with the London Sinfonietta at Kings Place, London, in May 2010, and in March 2011 released the live recording as the album Chopped and Screwed.
 The follow-up to their debut, Never, was released on 23 July 2012.
 The band then released the album Good Sad Happy Bad on 11 September 2015.

 In March 2016, the band announced on social media that they were changing their name to Good Sad Happy Bad.
 The band then expanded to a four-piece, adding multi-instrumentalist and producer CJ Calderwood and Raisa Khan becoming the band's lead vocalist.

-Film scores
+In September 2020, the band announced their return with a new single, "Shades".
+The track served as the title track to Shades, the band's fourth studio album and first under the name Good Sad Happy Bad.
+It was released on 16 October 2020 via Textile Records.
+Their fifth album, All Kinds of Days, was released on 8 November 2024.